bsgip/RouteZero/README.md

 # RouteZero
 Python package for the RouteZero project.
 RouteZero provides predictions of electric bus energy usage when undertaking a trip on a specific route and depot charging optimisation.

-For a detailed description of the project goals, design, and theory see documentation/repord.pdf.
+This model is presented in the npj Sustainable Mobility and Transport paper: https://doi.org/10.1038/s44333-024-00008-2 A detailed description of the project goals, design, and theory is in the User Manual.
+Both of these documents are in the documentation/ directory of the repository.

 For the purpose of the describing the code the following definitions are used:
 - A *bus route* is defined as a sequence of bus stops and the path taken between them.
 A bus might do the same